-One way of limiting the amount you’re set to lose is by opting for a car with particularly strong residual values (RVs).
-Companies like VIPDATA provide industry-wide analysis on an ongoing basis, assigning a predicted RV to every available make and model – giving an idea of how much value a specific car is likely to lose over three years or 36,000 miles.
+Of course, some cars fare worse than others, and one way of limiting the amount you’re set to lose is by opting for a car with a particularly strong residual value (RV).
+Companies like CDL Vehicle Information Services (CDL VIS) provide industry-wide analysis on an ongoing basis, assigning a predicted RV to every available make and model – giving an idea of how much value a specific car is likely to lose over three years or 36,000 miles on the road.

 A number of factors come into play when assigning these values, but demand versus supply is often the most important consideration.
 Cars in high demand will often benefit from strong residual values – retaining a greater proportion of their value when the time comes to sell.

 But don’t think for a second that it’s only cars with a prestige or luxury badge that post impressive RVs.
-Here, we line up the slowest-depreciating electric and hybrid cars according to VIPDATA’s April 2020 numbers, and suffice to say, a quick glance at the list throws up one or two surprises…
+Here, we line up the slowest-depreciating electric and hybrid cars according to CDL Vehicle Information Services (CDL VIS) July 2021 numbers, and suffice to say, a quick glance at the list throws up one or two surprises…